logangoins/logangoins.github.io/_posts/2024-6-23-reflection.md

 This user didn't have any special domain privileges or anything leading to full domain compromise unfortunately, so I kept looking into credential harvesting on WS01 for a long time yielding nothing.
 After a while I started looking at general domain information again to try and see anything I might have missed before.
 That's when I noticed the domain admin user, `dom_rgarner` again.
 For a while I wasn't sure exactly what this naming convention meant, then I started looking at it in the context of the just compromised `Rhys.Garner` user.

 I realized the `dom` prefix was short for domain, indicating the span of user privilege, and `rgarner` being a `[firstletter][lastname]` format for the `Rhys.Garner` user.
-Just out of desperation I tested the underprivileged account privileges on Rhys's Administrator account and they worked!
+Just out of desperation I tested the underprivileged account credentials on Rhys's Administrator account and they worked!
 Rhys had reused their credentials.

 ![image](https://github.com/shellph1sh/shellph1sh.github.io/assets/55106700/968dec1d-a160-4bfe-9e8a-563a5bd0ae35)